 Luigi Colani UFO Pendant Lamp

-First of all, these pendant lamps are NOT designed by Luigi Colani.
+First of all, these pendant lamps are NOT a design by Luigi Colani.

-Materials: Orange acrylic with smoked acrylic “windows”.
-Porcelain socket, later editions have a Bakelite socket.
+Materials: Oval orange acrylic lampshade with 4 curved smoked acrylic “windows”.
+Porcelain E27 socket, later editions have a Bakelite socket.

 Cord Length: 60 cm / 23.62’’